Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Launcher.md

 This is typically caused by Antivirus interference in the installation process.
 Please check [Wildlander and Antiviruses](#wildlander-and-antiviruses) for specific guidance on your Anti-virus

+It can also be caused by Medal.TV clipping software - which should be shut down while playing wildlander.

+It can also be caused by your own customisation of the list if you have done so.

 ----

 ### Update/Install of launcher is Hanging